The summer weather’s here and with it comes patio season!

 Radius’ patio is one of a kind in the city of Hamilton.
 The restaurant operates a multi-level patio, spanning from the ground floor all the way to their rooftop.

 There’s plenty of seating on their private ground floor patio.
 Whether you prefer a booth, tables and chairs, or sitting right at the bar, they’ve got you covered.
 The atmosphere is relaxed and summer ready — the umbrellas, wooden beams, mood lighting, and waterfall really capture the essence of outdoor living.

 The rooftop patio is filled with comfortable backyard furniture and resembles a lounge.
 Plenty of greenery brightens up the space, while string lights are hung to create a whimsical feeling during nightfall.

 Radius’ multi-level patio is perfect for many occasions.
-Eat outside for lunch or lounge with a cocktail in the evening while enjoying some rad live music and DJs.
+Eat outside for lunch or lounge with a cocktail in the evening while enjoying the summer sun and maybe even some music.
 Radius is undoubtedly one of Hamilton’s finest outdoor experiences.

 Opening its doors in 1992, Baranga’s on the Beach has been a long-time staple in Hamilton’s outdoor dining scene.
 Only steps away from the beachfront, Baranga’s is known to be a lively place packed full of patrons during the summer months.

 Offering one of the largest waterfront patios in Ontario allows for plenty of different seating options.
 You can go for the traditional tables and chairs accompanied by an umbrella, or take a seat on some extremely comfortable furniture under the covered patio section.
 With plenty of string lights, greenery, and privacy while still overlooking the lake, this patio can do no wrong.